-On September 30, 2021 (the "Closing Date"), as contemplated by the merger agreement, (i) CTAC merged with and into King LLC Merger Sub, LLC ("LLC Merger Sub") (the "Pubco Merger"), with LLC Merger Sub being the surviving entity of the Pubco Merger and King Pubco, Inc. ("Pubco") as parent of the surviving entity, (ii) immediately prior to the First Merger (as defined below), Cerberus Telecom Acquisition Holdings, LLC (the "Sponsor") contributed 100% of its equity interests in King Corp Merger Sub, Inc. ("Corp Merger Sub") to Pubco (the "Corp Merger Sub Contribution"), as a result of which Corp Merger Sub became a wholly owned subsidiary of Pubco, (iii) following the Corp Merger Sub Contribution, Corp Merger Sub merged with and into Maple (the "First Merger"), with Maple being the surviving corporation of the First Merger, and (iv) immediately following the First Merger and as part of the same overall transaction as the First Merger, Maple merged with and into LLC Merger Sub (the "Second Merger" and, together with the First Merger, being collectively referred to as the "Mergers" and, together with the other transactions contemplated by the merger agreement, the "Transactions" and the Closing of the Transactions, the Business Combination), with LLC Merger Sub being the surviving entity of the Second Merger and Pubco being the sole member of LLC Merger Sub.
+On September 30, 2021 (the "Closing Date"), as contemplated by the merger agreement, (i) CTAC merged with and into King LLC Merger Sub, LLC ("LLC Merger Sub") (the "Pubco Merger"), with LLC Merger Sub being the surviving entity of the Pubco Merger and King Pubco, Inc. ("Pubco") as parent of the surviving entity, (ii) immediately prior to the First Merger (as defined below), Cerberus Telecom Acquisition Holdings, LLC (the "Sponsor") contributed 100% of its equity interests in King Corp Merger Sub, Inc. ("Corp Merger Sub Contribution"), as a result of which Corp Merger Sub being the surviving entity, (iii) immediately prior to the First Merger (as defined below), Cerberus Telecom Acquisition Holdings, LLC (the "Sponsor") contributed 100% of its equity interests in King Corp Merger Sub, Inc. ("Corp Merger Sub Contribution"), as a result of which Corp Merger Sub became a wholly owned subsidiary of Pubco, (iii) following the Corp Merger Sub Contribution, Corp Merger Sub merged with and into Maple (the "First Merger"), with Maple being the surviving corporation of the First Merger, and (iv) immediately following the First Merger and as part of the same overall transactions as the First Merger, Maple merged with and into LLC Merger Sub (the "Second Merger" and, together with the rist Merger and as part of the Same contemplated by the merger agreement, the "Transactions" and the Closing of the Transactions, the Business Combination), with LLC Merger Sub.
 In connection with the Business Combination, Pubco changed its name to "KORE Group Holdings, Inc." (the "Company").
 The combined Company remained listed on the NYSE under the new ticker symbol "KORE".